JPvRiel/docker-rsyslog/README.md

 Due to syslog impstats being sent via the syslog engine itself, the `$rawmsg` property lacks the standard syslogheaders, if  `rsyslog_support_metadata_formats=on`, then `"format": "NA_internal_rsyslogd-pstats"` is and `"pri-valid": false` and `header-valid": false` are set because there is no RFC spec header to inspect ude to it being internal to the syslog engine.

-As per [formats
-Tutorial: Sending impstats Metrics to Elasticsearch Using Rulesets and Queues](https://www.rsyslog.com/tutorial-sending-impstats-metrics-to-elasticsearch-using-rulesets-and-queues/), it can be useful to track how many messages rsyslog processes.
+As per [Tutorial: Sending impstats Metrics to Elasticsearch Using Rulesets and Queues](https://www.rsyslog.com/tutorial-sending-impstats-metrics-to-elasticsearch-using-rulesets-and-queues/), it can be useful to track how many messages rsyslog processes.
 Also:

 - [details of impstats module fields made in elasticsearch](https://github.com/rsyslog/rsyslog/issues/1796) helps ask for clarification about various stats produced.
 - [rsyslog statistic counter](https://www.rsyslog.com/doc/master/configuration/rsyslog_statistic_counter.html) details some meaning for stats and which modules support stats.